Toy Story 2: Troubled production

-Disney became unhappy with the pace of the work on the film and demanded in June 1997 that Guggenheim be replaced as producer, and Pixar complied.
-As a result, Karen Jackson and Helene Plotkin, associate producers, moved up into the roles of co-producers.
+Disney became unhappy with the pace of work on the film and demanded in June 1997 that Guggenheim be replaced as producer; Pixar complied, resulting in associate producers Karen Jackson and Helene Plotkin being promoted to co-producers.

-In November 1997, Disney executives Roth and Peter Schneider viewed the film's story reels, with some finished animation, in a screening room at Pixar.
+In November 1997, Roth and Peter Schneider, the head of Walt Disney Feature Animation, viewed the film's story reels, featuring some finished animation, in a screening room at Pixar.
 They were impressed with the quality of work and became interested in releasing Toy Story 2 in theaters.
 In addition to the unexpected artistic caliber, there were other reasons that made the case for a theatrical release more compelling.
-The economics of a direct-to-video Pixar release were not working as well as hoped thanks to the higher salaries of the crew.
-After negotiations, Jobs and Roth agreed that the split of costs and profits for Toy Story 2 would follow the model of a newly created five-film deal — but Toy Story 2 would not count as one of the five films.
+The economics of a direct-to-video Pixar release were lackluster due to the higher salaries of the crew.
+After negotiations, Jobs and Roth agreed that the split of costs and profits for Toy Story 2 would follow the model of a newly created five-film deal, but Toy Story 2 would not count as one of the five films.
 Disney had bargained in the contract for five original features, not sequels, thus assuring five sets of new characters for its theme parks and merchandise.
 Jobs gathered the crew and announced the change in plans for the film on February 5, 1998.

 The work done on the film to date was nearly lost in 1998 when one of the animators, while routinely clearing some files, accidentally entered the deletion command code /bin/rm -r -f * on the root folder of the Toy Story 2 assets on Pixar's internal servers.
 Associate technical director Oren Jacob was one of the first to notice as character models disappeared from their works in progress.
-They shut down the file servers but had already lost 90% of the last two years of work, and it was also found that the backups had not been working for about a month.
-The film was saved when technical director Galyn Susman, who had been remote working to take care of her newborn child, revealed she had a backup copy of the film on her home computer.
+They shut down the file servers, but had already lost 90% of the work from the last two years.
+Additionally, it was discovered that the backups had not been functioning for approximately a month.
+The film was saved when technical director Galyn Susman, who had been working remotely to care for her newborn child, revealed that she had a backup copy of the film on her home computer.
 The Pixar team was able to recover nearly all of the lost assets save for a few recent days of work, allowing the film to proceed.